Master's degree (2 years)

 • Examination

-The Master's Thesis will be defended and discussed with the student and censors before a final grade is given.
+The master's thesis is defended and discussed with the student and examiners before a final grade is determined.

 • Information for students from partner universities